jewettaij/emoltemplate/README.md

 for the emoltemplate.sh molecule-builder software.

 To install emoltemplate, you must install moltemplate.
-Obtain moltemplate at:
+To obtain the latest version of moltemplate, visit:

 https://github.com/jewettaij/moltemplate

 and follow the installation instructions.
 (Again, please disregard the "doc" and "examples" subdirectories located in the "moltemplate" repository.
 These files are specific to the LAMMPS version of moltemplate, not ESPResSo.)

-Alternately, if that does not work, you can download a recent .tar.gz file from
+Alternatively, if that does not work, you can download a recent .tar.gz file from:

 http://moltemplate.org/espresso/download.html

 This .tar.gz file should contain moltemplate in addition to the emoltemplate documentation.
-(Although it might not be the latest version.)

 ## License

 Emoltemplate is available under the terms of the open-source 3-clause BSD license.
-(See `LICENSE.txt`.)
+(See `LICENSE.md`.)